spring-attic/spring-security-oauth/README.md

 * Get involved with the Spring community on the Spring Community Forums.
 Please help out on the [forum](http://forum.springsource.org/forumdisplay.php?f=79) by responding to questions and joining the debate.
-* Create [JIRA](https://jira.springsource.org/browse/SECOAUTH) tickets for bugs and new features and comment and vote on the ones that you are interested in.
+* Create [github issues](https://github.com/spring-projects/spring-security-oauth/issues) for bugs and new features and comment and vote on the ones that you are interested in.
 * Github is for social coding: if you want to write code, we encourage contributions through pull requests from [forks of this repository](http://help.github.com/forking/).
-If you want to contribute code this way, please reference a JIRA ticket as well covering the specific issue you are addressing.
+If you want to contribute code this way, please reference a github issue as well covering the specific issue you are addressing.
 * Watch for upcoming articles on Spring by [subscribing](http://www.springsource.org/node/feed) to springframework.org

 Before we accept a non-trivial patch or pull request we will need you to sign the